rchapman2000/COVID-WasteWater-NE/README.md

 # COVID-WasteWater-NE
 The purpose of this repository is to house scripts for the automation of SARS-CoV-2 wastewater surveillance processing in Nebraska.
 Specifically, the anlaysis presented was tested and used on illumina sequencing data produced using the IDT [xGen SARS-CoV-2 Sgene amplicon sequencing panel](https://www.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-amp-panel#product-details) (previously produced by Swift BioSciences) as this is a cheaper and scalable alternative to whole-genome sequencing of wastewater.

-The tool present in this repository, Wastewater Tools, contains a set of bioinformatics scripts related to the processing of wastewater data.
+The tool present in this repository, **Wastewater Tools**, contains a set of bioinformatics scripts related to the processing of wastewater data.
 The intended analysis makes use of the existing tool [Freyja](https://github.com/andersen-lab/Freyja) ([Karthikeyan et al., 2022](https://www.nature.com/articles/s41586-022-05049-6)).
 Since Freyja was developed for whole-genome sequencing, our scripts and pipeline adapt this approach for S-gene only.
 Additionally, our scripts parse the freyja output data into a format which can be more easily vizualized.

-## Installation
+# Installation
 **Under Development**

-## Pre-Processing of Sequencing Data
+# Pre-Processing of Sequencing Data
 Before running our pipeline, NGS data must undergo preprocessing.
 The necessary steps include:
 1. Read Quality Control and Trimming
 2. Primer Clipping (utilizing the [Primerclip](https://github.com/swiftbiosciences/primerclip#readme) software built to handle the xGen amplicon primers)